Low magnetic electric motor: Low magnetic

 Low magnetic motors or nonmagnetic electric motors are designed to provide a reduced emanating magnetic stray field signature.
 These electric motors are manufactured from as little magnetic material as possible.
 The parts and components used to manufacture these electric motors are selected from materials with a low magnetic permeability.
 There are three major means of reducing the emanating magnetic stray fields of an electric motor: a dedicated electric and magnetic layout, electromagnetic shielding and additional compensating coils.
 Reduction and ways to achieve this are described in the American standard DOD-STD-2146, the British Defence-Standard 02-717 and the German Standard BV3013.
 Further reduction to the electric motors' magnetic signature, as well as the reduction of the ships' magnetic signature can be obtained by additional degaussing coils.

 Airborne Noise

-The primary source of air borne noise from an electric motor is the cooling fan to provide air to the electric motor.
+The primary source of airborne noise from an electric motor is the cooling fan to provide air to the electric motor.
 Reduction of air borne noise can be achieved by reducing the cooling air speed.
 An alternative is to use water or oil cooled electric motors.
 Air borne noise levels for different type of equipment on board Navy Vessels are laid down in the American military standard MIL-STD-1474D, the British Defence Standard 02-813 or the Indian Naval Engineering Standard NES 847.